Best Makeup Tips for Women Over 40 You Haven’t Heard Before

 1. NYX Brow Pencil (for a super-subtle cat eye just on the outer corner of the eye)

-2. Tom Ford Eyeliner
+2. Tom Ford Defining Eyeliner

 3. MAC Gel Liner